slamora/brackets-wiki/How-to-Report-an-Issue.md

 ### Bug review

-We review _all_ new issues on a regular basis (the issue tagged [_'last reviewed'_](https://github.com/adobe/brackets/issues?labels=last+reviewed&milestone=&state=open) is the most recent one we've officially reviewed).
-When reviewing, several things typically happen:
+We review _all_ new issues on a regular basis (the issue tagged _'last reviewed'_ is the most recent one reviewed).
+Several things typically happen as part of review:

 * Is the issue clearly understandable?
 If not, we'll ask for clarification (tagging the filer with "@").
 * Is the issue a bug or a feature request?
 If a feature, we'll tag it [_'move to backlog'_](https://github.com/adobe/brackets/issues?labels=move+to+backlog&milestone=&state=open); these items are periodically bulk-migrated to our [feature backlog on Trello](http://bit.ly/BracketsBacklog).